-For most global brands, English is the language of choice when it comes to writing content, crafting mission statements, putting out social media posts, etc. However, a great nemesis awaits those who only write brand content in English: customer alienation.
-After all, as a certain Customer Sense Advisory survey found out, 56.2% of consumers think the ability to obtain information in their own language is more important than the price.
+For most global brands, English is the language of choice when it comes to creating content, crafting mission statements, putting out social media posts, etc. However, a great nemesis awaits those who only write brand content in English: customer alienation.
+After all, as a Customer Sense Advisory survey found out, 56.2% of consumers think the ability to obtain information in their own language is more important than the price.

-Brand localization, or marketing localization as some call it, is the process of adapting your company's offerings, messaging, and content to new global markets and countries.
-At its core, localization is meant to give the same look and feel as your brand - only adapted to a specific regional audience.
+Brand localization, or localized marketing, is the process of adapting your company's offerings, messaging, and content to new global markets and countries.
+At its core, localized brand materials are meant to give off the same look and feel as your brand - only adapted to a specific regional audience.
 Having a well-thought-out brand localization strategy ensures every aspect of your company's branding is in the good graces of every local market.

 Your branding is an impact-based representation of everything your company stands for and believes in.
 It's crucial to consider all brand elements during the creation of your localization marketing strategy.
 So how do you make sure your cool, sparkling brand image has the same effect in the additional countries where you have a presence?

-1. Brand Voice/Tone
+1. Brand voice

 Brand voice is the way you connect with your customers.
 It's how you communicate your brand's personality.
 It's the way you share your company's values and motivations.
 As you enter new global markets, you'll likely need to adapt your brand's tone of voice, because audiences from different cultures have different expectations of how brands should communicate with them.

 A confident brand voice may seem arrogant in an environment where people are more reserved.
 Similarly, an individualistic brand tone may come off as selfish in a collectivist culture.
 However, this doesn't necessarily mean that you need to change the brand's personality.
-It simply means you are refining and readjusting the tone of voice so that your brand is perceived as intended.
+It simply means refining and readjusting the tone of voice so that your brand is perceived as intended.

 "If you talk to a man in a language he understands, that goes to his head.
 If you talk to him in his language, that goes to his heart."
 (Nelson Mandela)